Void2403/Guanrh-s-keyboard/README.md

 # Guanrh's keyboard
-A costomized keyboard designed by Marco Guan
+A costomized keyboard designed by Stella Guan